 The Crusade of Varna was a showcase for a military leader we’ve encountered several times around here: Hungarian general John Hunyadi (d.
 1456).
-Hungary and the Ottomans reached a peace treaty in the 1420s that left the rump Serbian state as a buffer between them, but in the 1430s the Ottomans, under Sultan Murad II (d.
-1451), swallowed up Serbia as far north as Belgrade (which at the time was actually–briefly–Hungarian property), before they had to refocus their attention on fighting the Karamanids, their biggest Anatolian enemy.
+Hungary and the Ottomans reached a peace treaty in the 1420s that left the rump Serbian state as a buffer between them.
+But in the 1430s the Ottomans, under Sultan Murad II (d.
+1451), swallowed up Serbia almost as far north as Belgrade (which at the time was actually–briefly–Hungarian property), before they had to refocus their attention on fighting the Karamanids, their biggest Anatolian enemy.

-As an aside, another part of the deal involved the Hungarian governor of Wallachia (in modern Romania), who had previously entered into an alliance with the Ottomans, possibly at some strenuous Ottoman urging.
+As an aside, another part of the deal involved the Hungarian governor of Wallachia (in modern Romania), who had previously entered into an alliance (or may have been forced to enter one) with the Ottoman.
 His obligations under that alliance were loosened, though he promised to pay annual tribute to the Ottomans as well as to send them conscripts.
-He also left two of his sons, who were already in Ottoman custody, with the Ottomans as hostages.
-The governor’s name was Vlad II Dracul, and one of the sons he sent to the Ottoman court was the future Vlad III, AKA the Dracula.
+He also agreed to leave two of his sons, who were already in Ottoman custody, with the Ottomans as hostages.
+The governor’s name was Vlad II Dracul, and one of those sons was the future Vlad III, AKA Dracula.

-Pope Eugenius was very insistent that the Crusade continue, see, especially since it had been so successful in the previous fall/winter, and Vladislaus was able to use the campaign to quell support for Ladislaus and unite the Hungarian nobility behind his claim to the throne.
-Hunyadi, meanwhile, was convinced that the time to strike the Ottomans was now, and that 10 years of peace would only allow Murad to strengthen his position — plus, Vladislaus offered to make him King of Bulgaria if he repudiated the treaty and kept fighting, which appealed to Hunyadi very much.
+Pope Eugenius was very insistent that the Crusade continue, you see, especially since it had been so successful in the previous fall/winter.
+Vladislaus was able to use the campaign to quell support for Ladislaus and unite the Hungarian nobility behind his claim to the throne, so he had no reason to stop fighting.
+Hunyadi, meanwhile, was convinced that the time to strike the Ottomans was now, and that 10 years of peace would only allow Murad to strengthen his position.
+It probably didn’t hurt that Vladislaus offered to make John the King of Bulgaria if he repudiated the treaty and kept fighting.
 When they found out that Murad had abdicated in favor of a child, their resolve to keep fighting only grew.
 The only prominent member of the initial Crusade who didn’t want to keep fighting was Branković, who was quite happy with the terms of Szeged and therefore left the Crusader coalition.
-Eugenius sent a papal representative to Szeged to absolve Vladislaus of any obligation to uphold his treaty obligations, and that was that.
+Eugenius sent a papal representative to Szeged to absolve Vladislaus of any obligation to uphold the treaty, and that was that.